Skip to Main Content

 Note: A facility’s listing on this site does not guarantee that the site will be able to accommodate a student or that an active Affiliation Agreement is on file, but it is a good place to start.

 • Use their professional and personal network to make connections.
-Develop a profile on professional networks (e.g., LinkedIn) to network; research field sites; connect with colleagues, alumni of Walden, and a variety of other professional nursing related groups.
+Develop a profile on professional networks (e.g., LinkedIn) to network; research practicum sites; connect with colleagues, alumni of Walden, and a variety of other professional nursing related groups.

 • Research professional nursing associations and organizations to find preceptor resources.